Ale Kaho: College career

 Kaho recorded 11 tackles for Alabama as a freshman in 2018.
 He then recorded 20 tackles and three blocked punts during the 2019 season, being selected Alabama's special teams player of the week four times.
 He appeared in 12 games during the 2020 season and was a member of Alabama's national championship team.
 After the season, he entered the NCAA transfer portal and initially committed to the Utah Utes before changing his commitment to the UCLA Bruins.
 In 2021, with UCLA, he appeared in 11 games, posting 32 tackles, three sacks and a blocked punt.
 However, Kaho was limited to just one game in the subsequent two seasons due to injuries.
 In his final season, 2024, he appeared in eight games and tallied 26 tackles and a sack.

 Professional career

 Kaho signed with the Washington Commanders as an undrafted free agent on May 8, 2025.
+He was released on August 30, 2026, and re-signed to their practice squad the following day.